tbyerly/agility2018-dhd/docs/class3/module2/lab2.rst

 =========================

 In this simple demo you will launch a small number of network attacks and show the configuration, logging and reporting capabilities of the
-Hybrid Defender.
-The point of this demo is to provide context for a UI walkthrough with more live data live data.
+F5® DDoS Hybrid Defender™.
+The point of this demo is to provide context for a UI walk-through with more live data.

 Task 1 – Create a Protected Object that the Attacker will be targeting
 ----------------------------------------------------------------------